 Playsuits – I love these casual styles to throw on over bikinis or to wear out at night to party.
 I like styles like this Bohemian Romper

-Walking boots – jungles, mountains, national parks, don’t be the muppet wearing converse and falling over when hiking.
+Walking boots or trainers with a decent grip – jungles, mountains, national parks, don’t be the person wearing converse and falling over when hiking.

 Sandals – I personally dislike wearing flipflops all the time and feel it cannot be good for your ankles.
-If you want to visit posh skybars or clubs in cities like Bangkok then a dress code applies and you will be turned away for wearing flipflops or even Birkenstocks.
+If you want to visit posh rooftop sky bars or clubs in cities like Bangkok then a dress code applies and you will be turned away for wearing flipflops or even Birkenstocks.

-What to Pack for South East Asia: Accessories/Extras
+What to Pack Female for South East Asia: Accessories/Extras

 Jewellery – I wouldn’t recommend taking anything valuable or sentimental as you may lose it or risk it getting stolen.
 I take a lot of stud earrings like these Women’s Stud Earring (6 Pairs) and a couple of bigger pairs for a night out.
 I usually buy some cheap rings or bracelets for some party nights.
 There are some great cheap earrings in markets out here so definitely come planning to buy.